baleriaa/444/project1/README.md

 ## Notes

 * A simple program.
 Not much to say here.
+The output should begin with `Launching threads` followed by the name each thread and the numbers 0-4.
+Lastly, you'll see `Threads complete!`